-While no civil case is easy, parents have an incredibly tough decision on whether or not they should look for an attorney if a child is injured.
+While no civil case is easy, parents have an incredibly tough decision on whether or not they should look for a Greenville dog bite attorney if a child is injured.

 It can be tough to decide if it is the best interest of the child for the parents to make the claim and whether the child’s relationships with other people may be affected.

 However, generally speaking, it is in everyone’s best interest if the parents hire a lawyer to handle a civil case.

 In most cases, an insurance agent will offer between ten to twenty percent of what they would offer if the child had legal representation.

 Even though lawyers take a large commission, normally between twenty five to thirty three percent, it is still in the child’s best interest to get a lawyer so that the child can receive maximum compensation.

 Most lawyers work on a contingency basis, which means the lawyers only get paid if they win the case.

 If the child loses, the parents will owe nothing to the dog bite lawyer.